Human Chorionic Gonadotropin (HCG) – Everything You Should Know About

 Your body is full of proteins, hormones and other entities that can help identify whether you’re healthy or not.
-Abnormal levels of a small hormone or even an abnormality in the blood can lead to dire consequences. hCG can be used to identify a range of growths and abnormalities within the body.
+Abnormal levels of a small hormone or even an abnormality in the blood can lead to dire consequences.
+One hormone you need to keep in check is hCG, which is a pregnancy hormone that continues to increase after conception and until 10 weeks in pregnancy. hCG can be used to identify a range of growths and abnormalities within the body.
+If you plan to conceive, learning about hCG hormone levels can greatly help your pregnancy journey.
+In this article, we’ll discuss various important matters about hCG for you.

-Human Chorionic Gonadotropin is a hormone commonly used to check if a woman is pregnant, if the baby has any birth defects or if the cause of a tumour is related to the hormone. hCG levels usually help a doctor find out if there are any abnormal growths in a woman caused by any irregularities in the egg or sperm.
+Human Chorionic Gonadotropin (hCG) is a hormone commonly used to check if a woman is pregnant, if the baby has any birth defects, or if the cause of a tumour is related to the hormone.
+It is often called pregnancy hormone due to its magnificent role in supporting a pregnancy (1). hCG levels usually help a doctor find out if a woman has any abnormal growths caused by irregularities in the egg or sperm.

-It is important to understand what hCG levels can mean and how they are formed:
+It is important to understand what hCG levels can mean and how they are formed (2):

-• It can be possible to detect hCG through techniques- a blood test and a urine test.
+• It can be possible to detect hCG through techniques such as a blood test and a urine test.

 • A blood test can detect hCG as early as 11 days into conception.